 The minor in applied energy is designed to develop skills in applied energy through a combination of laboratory, field work, and advanced analysis in energy efficiency, production, assessment, and planning.

 All courses taken to satisfy the requirements for a minor in applied energy must be completed with a grade of C- or better.
 Environmental Science and Policy majors may double-count up to 6 credits of courses used in their major toward the minor.
 Minimum number of credits required for the minor: 18.

 ESP 275 Energy Use and Societal Adaptation (3 cr)

 or ESP 327 Natural Resource Economics (3 cr)

-Choose two additional ESP or other department energy-related course approved by a department faculty advisor (e.g., ESP 207) (6 cr.)
+Two additional ESP or other department energy-related courses approved by a department faculty advisor (e.g., ESP 207) (6 cr)